stpica/Personal-Website/content/authors/admin/_index.md

 #   url: http://www.bu.edu/econ/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an applied macroeconomist interested in monetary policy and household finance.
+bio: I am an applied macroeconomist interested in monetary policy and household finance, and real estate.

 # Interests to show in About widget
 interests: